-ITCC 1340 CCNA 2: Routing and Switching Essentials
+ITCC 1344 CCNA 2: Switching, Routing, and Wireless Essentials

-Describes the architecture, components, and basic operation of routers and explains the basic principles of routing and routing protocols.
-It also provides an in-depth understanding of how switches operate and are implemented in the LAN environment for small and large networks.
-The student will configure and maintain routers and switches; resolve common issues with routing protocols, virtual LANs, and inter-VLAN routing in both IPv4 and IPv6 networks.
+Describes the architecture, components, and operations of routers and switches in small networks and introduces wireless local area networks (WLAN) and security concepts; provides an in-depth understanding of how routers and switches operate and are implemented in the LAN environment.
+The student will configure, secure, and maintain routers and switches; resolve common issues with routing protocols, virtual LANs, and inter-VLAN routing in both IPv4 and IPv6 networks; configure WLANs.